korningf/arch-ops/net-ops.md

-The next example highlights a strategy for a large DPT project, say pxstat.
+The next is an example strategy for a large DPT project, say business model.

-It would have 4 environments: DEV, INT, MNT, plus an HA 3-zone production.
+It would have 4 environments: DEV, INT, MNT, plus an PRD 3-zone HA Production.

-Each zone would host part of prod, plus another 2 environments.
+Each zone would host part of Prod, plus another 2 miscellaneous environments.